Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

-\section{{\tt Fed-Span} Operations}
+\section{{Fed-Span} Operations}

-Building on the above-discussed modeling of upward- and downward-directed trees, we next detail the five phases of {\tt Fed-Span} in chronological order.
+Building on the above-discussed modeling of upward- and downward-directed trees, we next detail the five phases of {Fed-Span} in chronological order.
 To simplify their explanations, each phase is divided into three parts: \textit{(i) Time Specification}, detailing the schedule of the phase. \textit{(ii) Topological Properties and Network Operation}, outlining network formation and the processes involved. \textit{(iii) Energy and Latency Computations}, deriving closed-form expressions for energy and latency during the phase.
-These five phases form a cycle, starting with an initial model broadcast in \textbf{\textit{Phase 1}} and concluding with a global model aggregation in \textbf{\textit{Phase 5}}, collectively constituting a global round.
+These five phases form a cycle, starting with an initial model broadcast in \textbf{\textit{Phase 1}} and concluding with a global model aggregation in \textbf{\textit{Phase 5}}, collectively constituting a global round in {Fed-Span}.

-A pseudo-code of these five phases are presented in Alg.~\ref{alg:Fed-Span_alg} and their timeline is visualized in Fig.~\ref{fig:training_process} (the same color-coding is used in the algorithm and figure to enhance the tractability).
+A pseudo-code of these five phases is presented in Alg.~\ref{alg:Fed-Span_alg} and their timeline is visualized in Fig.~\ref{fig:training_process} (the same color-coding is used in both the algorithm and figure to enhance readability).